vl4ds/Documentation/smartapp-developers-guide/state.rst

 Because "Execution 1" hasn't finished executing by the time that "Execution 2" begins, the value of ``counter`` is still 0!

-Additionally, because the contents of ``state`` are only persisted when execution is complete, it's also possible to inadvertantly overwrite values (last finished execution "wins").
+Additionally, because the contents of ``state`` are only persisted when execution is complete, it's also possible to inadvertently overwrite values (last finished execution "wins").

 To avoid this type of scenario, you can use ``atomicState``. ``atomicState`` writes to the data store when a value is *set*, and reads from the data store when a value is *read* - not just when the application execution initializes and completes.
 You use it just as you would use ``state``: